-Overall, the results in this section are consistent with both the regulatory arbitrage financing hypothesis and the substitution hypothesis introduced in Section 2.
+Overall, the results in this section are consistent with both the legal status and the substitution hypotheses introduced in Section 2.
 Unregistered issuers and those about to deregister are more likely to use cov-lite loans conditional on the credit rating of the issuer.
 Cov-lite loans are better substitutes for bonds than cov-heavy loans in that they are much more likely to be rated, much more likely to be traded on the secondary market, and all of our secondary market liquidity measures indicate that traded cov-lite loans are more liquid than traded cov-heavy loans.
 In addition, the fact that much of the liquidity difference is driven by unregistered issuers about whom information is much harder to obtain is consistent with an adverse selection explanation for the difference in liquidity between cov-lite loans and cov-heavy loans.

-6. Conclusion
+7. Conclusion

-Cov-lite loans are bond-like instruments in that they include incurrence covenants, but no maintenance covenants.
+Cov-lite loans share an important characteristic with bonds that other loans do not have in that they include incurrence covenants, but no maintenance covenants.
 In this paper, we examine whether firms use cov-lite loans as substitutes for bonds to avoid costs associated with having SEC registered securities.
 Compared to bond issuers as well as cov-heavy loan issuers, cov-lite loan issuers are less likely to be registered with the SEC and, if currently registered, much more likely to subsequently deregister.
 Firms that refinance a bond with a loan do so using a cov-lite loan.